 So beautiful it seems like a dream, teeming with wildlife and sensational camps, Botswana is one of Africa’s biggest success stories.
 Since it became a safari destination in the 1960s, the country has pursued a low-impact, high-yield wildlife experience focused on exclusivity, conservation and sustainability.
-Accommodations are simple but luxurious, and most camps allow no more than three vehicles per outing, so the experience feels authentic, conservation-minded and very private.
+Accommodations range from simple to luxurious, and most camps allow no more than three vehicles per outing, so the experience feels authentic, conservation-minded and very private.

 - What Makes It Unique: The incredibly diverse ecosystems—desert, delta and plains

-- Top Activities: Water safaris, game drives, canoeing, visiting local communities
+- Top Activities: Water safaris, game drives, canoeing

 - Add-Ons: Cape Town, Mozambique, Victoria Falls